AndrewDiles/a-maze-me/README.md

 - ✅ World Select
 - ✅ Level Select
-- Play an uploaded level (do this at during slot selection)
 - ~~Tracking minimum number of moves to win~~ (invalid as movement is not cell based)
 - ✅ Tracking target times to win
 - ✅ Trcking which levels have been unlocked
 - ✅ Ability to upload a json file for custom levels
-- ✅local storage for save files and custom levels
+- ✅ local storage for save files and custom levels
-- Make WASD controls for all menus (most are done)
+- ✅ Make WASD controls for all menus (I excluded level editor / view records)

 ## Stretch Goals:

-Planning on doing:
+**Planning on doing:**
-- Restart button during game
+- ✅ Restart button during game
 - Sound effects
-- Viewing all records and target times for a slot
+- ✅ Viewing all records and target times for a slot
-- Reset a save slot
+- ✅ Reset a save slot
 - a face on the player

+**On the fence:**
+- Play an uploaded level (do this at during slot selection)
+- Enemies
+- Collection of numbers
 - in editor level user select world / level

-Not planning on doing:
+**Decided against:**
 - Player can upload a custom gif as the player character
 - Detailed explainations for how to design a level
 - Explaination of how to play
 - Modular controls
-- Enemies

 ## If you are trying this repo out for yourself: